flashy-maidens0b/leo-zk-sonic-rollup/README.md

 # leo-zk-sonic-rollup
+## Summary

+A good README helps developers understand what the project does, why it exists, and how to get started.
+Currently the README is terse on purpose and background.
+Adding an overview + quick start will improve onboarding.

+## Proposed Changes

+- Add at top of README:
+  - Project purpose / high-level summary (“What”)
+  - Why this rollup / checker matters (“Why”)
+  - Basic dependencies / requirements
+- Add a “Getting Started / Quick Start” section:
+  1. Example of compiling/building (if relevant)
+  2. Running a minimal circuit or zk‑proof (or a “hello world”)
+  3. Verifying or checking with the rollup, sample commands
+- Optionally add a small example circuit or placeholder to help newcomers try it out quickly.

+## Motivation

+- Makes the repo more approachable and informative.
+- Lowers the barrier of entry for new users or contributors.
+- Encourages adoption and experimentation.

 Minimal Leo program that models a confidential transfer step, inspired by web3 zk-rollup and privacy projects such as Aztec, Zama, and soundness-focused proof systems.